 And just 41 percent of investors paid cash for their properties last year, down from 46 percent the year before.
-Some of the survey’s additional finding about investment home sales include:
+Some of the survey’s additional finding of investment home sales include:

 - 61 percent of investors bought single-family homes

-- Investment properties were located a median of 24 miles away from investor’s residences
+- Investment properties have located a median of 24 miles away from investor’s residences

 - Investors plan to keep their properties for a median of five years